ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/controller_plugins/dwb_controller/trajectory_critics/oscillation.md

 Type: `double` Default: `-1.0`

 :   Duration when a reset may be called.
-If -1, cannot be reset..
+If `-1`, cannot be reset.

 ### **`<dwb plugin>.<name>.x_only_threshold`**